-3.3.
-Project Categorization
+3.3 Project Categorization

-This study is limited to Network part of the project where construction of Sewage Pumping Station and pipe laying work is proposed.
+This study is limited to Network part of the project where construction of Sewage Pumping Station, Auxiliary Pumping Station and pipe laying work is included.
 The nature and magnitude of potential Environmental & Social risks and impacts generated during construction and O&M phase are expected to be few in number, generally site specific, short term, largely reversible and can be mitigated through proper implementation of Environmental and Social Management Plan.
-Land allocated for construction of SPS is encroachment free Govt. land and NOC is received for the same.
+Land allocated for construction of SPS and APS is Govt. land and NOC is received for the 2SPS and 1APS.